Qiskit/rustworkx/paper.md

 ![Graph representing the connectivity of the **`ibmq_montreal`** device.
 Qiskit can check if the required connectivity by a circuit is subgraph isomorphic to the device's connectivity when solving the qubit mapping problem.\label{fig:dagexample}](paper_img/example_coupling_map.png){ width=52.5% height==52.5% }

 _retworkx_ implements the VF2 algorithm [@Cordella2004] and some of the VF2++ heuristics [@Juttner2018] to solve subgraph isomorphism.
 The implementations include both checking if a mapping exists and returning a mapping among the nodes.
 Qiskit leverages _retworkx_ to provide an experimental layout method based on VF2.
 Qiskit checks if the graph representing the connectvity required by the circuit and the connectivity provided by the device are subgraph isomorphic.
 If they are, Qiskit uses VF2 mapping to map the qubits without increasing the depth of the circuit.

-# Limitations

-_retworkx_ is not a drop-in replacement for _NetworkX_.
-Existing code using _NetworkX_ needs to be modified to use _retworkx_, which may be a possible limitation for some users.
-The authors provide a _NetworkX_ to _retworkx_ conversion guide on the documentation to aid in those situations.

 # Acknowledgements